Paralyzed Man Rescued by Good Samaritans after Serious Ga. 400 Accident

 It is fortunate that the man was saved, but a life was still lost in this tragic accident.
 The Good Samaritans who saved a life are heroes, but the wreck that led to their heroic actions may have been avoidable.
 Questions arise as to how the wreck occurred.
 Was the driver of the truck responsible for this crash?
 Did dangerous road conditions cause the accident?
 Were any of the involved vehicles defective?
 These are potential factors that must be investigated so the liable party can be identified and victims can get compensation for recovery.

 Georgia auto accidents have the potential to devastate and even take lives.
 If you or a loved one has suffered damages due to the negligence of another party, contact the experienced personal injury attorneys at The Law Offices of Wayne Grant, P.C. now.
-You can call us toll-free at (866) 249-5513.
+You can call us at (404) 995-3955.